landing-ai/agentic-doc/README.md

 ## Overview

-LandingAI’s **Agentic Document Extraction** API pulls structured data out of visually complex documents—think tables, pictures, and charts—and returns a hierarchical JSON with exact element locations.
+The LandingAI **Agentic Document Extraction** API pulls structured data out of visually complex documents—think tables, pictures, and charts—and returns a hierarchical JSON with exact element locations.

 This Python library wraps that API to provide: